alexandergall/nixos-cloud-image/README.md

 `sudo` privileges (`root` login is not permitted).
 It also creates a `raw` image instead of `qcow2`.

+By default, the image uses the newest kernel available in the NixOS distribution defined by the package `linuxPackages_latest`.
+This can be changed by setting the argument `kernelLatest` of the default Nix expression to `false`, i.e. with `nix-build --arg kernelLatest false`.
+In that case, the kernel is defined by the package `linuxPackages`.

+On a running instance, the kernel can be selected by setting the option `boot.kernelPackages` in `/etc/nixos/configuration.nix`.

 # Usage

 To create an image, run